Araucaria - Monkey Puzzle Tree: Planting and Care

 Planting the Araucaria

-These trees prefer a sunny location but will also tolerate partial shade.
+These trees prefer a sunny location but can also tolerate partial shade.
 Ensure the tree receives at least a few hours of direct sunlight each day to encourage vigorous growth.

-The type of soil is also crucial for the health of the Araucaria, as they prefer a well-drained soil rich in organic matter.
-Avoid clay or overly wet soils, as these can lead to drainage issues and affect the tree’s growth.
+The type of soil is also crucial for the health of the Araucaria, as they prefer well-drained soil rich in organic matter.
+Avoid clay or overly wet soils, as they can lead to drainage issues and affect the tree’s growth.

-Additionally, these trees are best suited to temperate to subtropical climates and may not withstand extremely cold temperatures well.
-The Araucaria is only hardy down to -12°C.
+Additionally, these trees are best suited to temperate to subtropical climates and may not withstand extremely cold temperatures.
+The Araucaria is hardy only down to -12°C.

-Please note: The Araucaria is a tree that can reach considerable size, so spacing must be carefully considered when planting.
-Ensure you leave enough room between the Araucaria and other plants (especially large trees) or nearby structures—allow around 15 metres.
+Please note: The Araucaria is a tree that can reach a considerable size, so it’s important to consider spacing when planting.
+Ensure you leave enough space between the Araucaria and other plants (especially large trees) or nearby structures: allow for about 15 metres.

 Araucaria araucana: a tree suited to large gardens or parks.